 Correlation with Other Assets

-Yet, within precious metals, there are a wide variety of investment options to choose from.
+Beyond which precious metals you choose, there are a variety of types of investment options to choose from.
+Since precious metals are a tangible asset, the physical form they take is important.
 Let’s look at the different precious metals investment options available for investment into a retirement account.

 Your Physical Precious Metals Investment Options

 Before we get into the different types of precious metal options for your IRA, it’s essential to understand the difference between two important types of precious metals produced around the world: bullion and proof.
 Bullion coins are high-quality and generally intended for investors rather than collectors.
 Their value is primarily derived from the weight of metal in each coin.

 However, bullion coins will not have the mirror-bright finish or the crisp lines of a proof coin.
 Depending on the mint, bullion may or may not be sold directly to the public and instead sold through dealers located throughout the country.
 For instance, the U.S. Mint doesn’t sell bullion directly to consumers who must purchase the precious metals from dealers, while the Perth Mint sells directly to consumers.

 Proof coins are not created for regular circulation and instead produced at the highest possible quality and intended for collecting and saving, in extremely limited quantities compared to bullion coins.
 Proof coins are sold directly by the U.S. Mint (and other world mints) to individual investors, collectors, and dealers who generally store them in protective cases within safes or depositories.

 Generally speaking, proof coins may benefit from additional collectible value.
 This is based on a number of factors, including rarity, mint mark, the sentiment of the numismatic marketplace, condition and so on.
 Professional collectors recognize subtle variations among proof coins based on their overall appearance, and some are more respected than others.

 Bullion coins, on the other hand, are generally priced on their precious metal content only.